Notes on the politics of the ordinary

 Pilot Line art of a couple standing in front of a small house, with the words 'our unpaid labor mapped' inscribed below.

-Tool · pilot opening 2026
+Tool · pilot open 2026

 An AI-built tool that maps cognitive load in heteronormative partnerships.
 Free.